Tex Watson: Incarceration

-According to his prisoner outreach web site, Watson converted to Christianity in 1975.
+According to his prisoner outreach website, Watson converted to Christianity in 1975.
 Will You Die for Me?, Watson's autobiography, as told to Raymond "Chaplain Ray" Hoekstra, was published in 1978.
-In 1979, he married Kristin Joan Svege.
+In 1979, he married Kristin Joan Svege, and together they founded Abounding Love Ministries, Inc. in 1980.
 Through conjugal visits they were able to have four children (three boys, one girl), but those visits for life prisoners were banned in October 1996.
 After 24 years of marriage, Svege divorced Watson after meeting another man in 2003.
 Svege and Watson remain friends.
-He had become an ordained minister in 1981, and received a B.S. in Business Management in 2009 from California Coast University, a distance-learning college.
+He had become an ordained minister in 1981 and received a B.S. in Business Management in 2009 from California Coast University, a distance-learning college.

 In August 1982, a Southern California‑based group, Citizens for Truth, submitted some 80,000 petition signatures and several thousand letters opposing Watson's parole.
 The group received support from Doris Tate, the mother of victim Sharon Tate.
 In later years the group, with Doris Tate and her daughters Patricia and Debra, submitted petitions with more than two million signatures.

+In May 2023, Watson started the Abounding Love podcast, consisting of sermons given from 1977 to 1984 in the chapel of the California Men's Colony, San Luis Obispo, California.

 In 2012, Watson disputed a request to release recordings made in 1969 with his defense attorney Bill Boyd.
 The recordings became part of a bankruptcy proceeding involving the deceased attorney's law firm.
 Members of the Los Angeles Police Department said they believed the recordings might contain clues about unsolved murder cases involving the Manson Family.
 Watson asked the presiding judge to allow police to listen to the tapes but not take possession of them.
 Judge Richard A. Schell ruled Watson had waived attorney-client privilege for the tapes after he allowed the co-author of his 1978 memoir to hear the recordings.
 The LAPD acquired the tapes, which allegedly contained Watson confessing to other murders, but reportedly no new information.
 In September 2014, Richard Pfeiffer, an attorney for Leslie Van Houten, said that he was considering subpoenaing the tapes to look for information that might help Van Houten in her next parole hearing.

-Watson's own minimum eligible parole date was November 26, 1976; he has been denied parole 18 times since then, including two stipulations.
+Watson's minimum eligible parole date was November 26, 1976; he has been denied parole 18 times since then, including two stipulations.
 He was most recently given a five-year denial of parole at a board hearing in October 2021.
-He remains incarcerated at Richard J. Donovan Correctional Facility in San Diego, California.
+He remains incarcerated at Richard J. Donovan Correctional Facility in San Diego County, California.